Anirban6393/ntuc_assignment/README.md

 ### Computation
 computation.py - processing logic for querying data and data visualisation. <br />
+This script invokes ```data_ingestion.py``` from transformer module for creating tables via DDL statements and ingesting all detected csv files into pandas dataframe called customers that will be inserted into a sqlite table.

 It saves plotly image too in **Images** folder. <br />
 It will also display a table that shows percentage breakdown of people for each occupation.